-Eden began as a dream in 1995 and opened its doors to the public in 2000.
-Since then around 13 million people have come to see what was once a sterile pit turned into a cradle of life containing world-class horticulture and startling architecture symbolic of human endeavour.
+Eden began as a dream in 1995 and opened its doors to the public in 2000, since when more than 18 million people have come to see what was once a sterile pit turned into a cradle of life containing world-class horticulture and startling architecture symbolic of human endeavour.

-Eden has contributed over £1 billion into the Cornish economy.
+Eden has contributed over £1.7 billion into the Cornish economy.
 Eden is proud of its success in changing people’s perception of the potential for and the application of science, by communicating and interpreting scientific concepts through the use of art, drama and storytelling as well as living up to its mission to take a pivotal role in local regeneration.
 It demonstrates once and for all that sustainability is not about sandals and nut cutlets, it is about good business practice and the citizenship values of the future.

-He has received a variety of national awards including The Royal Society of Arts Albert Medal.
-In 2002 he was awarded an Honorary CBE in the New Years Honours List and In January 2011 he was appointed an honorary Knight Commander of the Most Excellent Order of the British Empire (KBE) by Her Majesty the Queen.
-This appointment was made substantive in June 2012 as he has become a British Citizen.
+He has received a variety of national awards including The Royal Society of Arts Albert Medal (2003).
+In 2002 he was awarded an Honorary CBE in the New Years Honours List and In January 2011 he was appointed an honorary Knight Commander of the Most Excellent Order of the British Empire (KBE) by Her Majesty the Queen in recognition of his services to public engagement with science.
+This appointment was made substantive in June 2012 when he became a British Citizen.